ekronold/UNITE_synonomy_control/README.md

-# READ ME FOR NAME SYNONYMY SCREENING OF UNITE ##
+## Name synonymy screening of UNITE ##

 Files:

 ### "Concat_UNITE_v2.fasta.zip"
-Curated ITS2 UNITE database with PLANiTS added as a replacement for UNITE Viridiplanate sequences.
+Curated ITS2 UNITE database with PLANiTS added as a replacement for UNITE Viridiplantae sequences.
 Ready for use with the SINTAX taxonomic assignment algorithm

 #### Method description for curation: